rur/treetop/README.markdown

 #### Template Hierarchy

 Parent and child templates are paired with individual handler functions.
-Templates can be assembled in different ways to bind endpoints to your application router.
+You can build pages by combining views in different ways and binding endpoints to your application router.

                              BaseFunc(…)